maxalesh/rsschool-cv/cv.md

 * Discord: macsique

 # About me
-I am a developer from Yekaterinburg, but temporarily live in Astana.
-I'm studying at the 4th year of UrFU University.
-I first tried frontend development in my second year, now I decided to go deeper into this direction.
-In the future I want to choose Angular framework
+I am a developer from Yekaterinburg.
+I studied at UrFU for 4 years in the direction of Applied Computer Science I first tried front-end development in my second year at university, and now I've decided to delve into this area.
+In the future, I want to choose React framework

 # Skills
 * HTML, CSS/SCSS, JavaScript
-* Angular
+* React, TypeScript
 * Git, GitHub
-* BEM, Bash
+* BEM

 # Code Examples